kritzikratzi/Oscilloscope/readme.md

 ### Compiling with make in Linux

-NOTE: Currently broken due to issues in the dependency ofxNative and ofxLiblaserdock also by Kritzikratzi.
-Workarounds and details in the next section.
+NOTE: Currently partially broken due to issues in the dependencies ofxNative and ofxLiblaserdock (also by Kritzikratzi), more about them later

 Instructions for a full Ubuntu install including OpenFrameworks (thx rrolison68 and DJ_Level_3!)